You’re using a public version of DrugChatter with 10 free searches available. Register to unlock more free searches per day. CREATE FREE ACCOUNT

 Acetaminophen-Based Pain Relievers

 Acetaminophen, the active ingredient in Tylenol, is a popular alternative to ibuprofen.
-It's less likely to cause stomach issues and can be used to relieve headaches, fever, and minor aches and pains.
+It's available in various forms, including tablets, capsules, and liquids.
+Acetaminophen is generally considered safe for the stomach and can be used to relieve headaches, fever, and minor aches and pains.

 Topical Pain Relievers